 These mills continued to develop and evolve over a longer period than New Lanark so the style of the buildings is not quite so homogenous, but it is still strangely attractive as a place to live.
 As a tourist attraction, we found Stanley Mills more interesting and better presented than New Lanark.
 Where as New Lanark is more focused on the history of Robert Owen's social reforms, Stanley Mills goes into more depth about the evolution of mill machinery and what the working conditions were like in the factory.
 In addition to the expected displays about the history of the mill, there is a fun interactive area where kids (and grown ups) can experiment with the different designs of water wheels and turbines that would have powered the mill.
 You can also experience the deafening noise levels that workers would have endured for hours on end.
 Fortunately, you only have to put up with a few seconds of the mechanical clatter.

 On a completely different scale, but still ticking the boxes for our 5 year old, is Preston Mill just outside of East Linton in East Lothian.
-The building has no straight walls or level floors and it looks like something that a Hobbit might live in, but amazingly this little mill was still operating commercially in the 1950’s.
+The building dates from the 18th century and has no straight walls or level floors.
+It looks like something that a Hobbit might live in, but amazingly this little mill was still operating commercially up until 1959.
 If you’re lucky, the curators will open the sluice gates and crank up the waterwheel so you can see the mill in action.
 It’s a wonderfully ramshackle collection of belts, pulleys and wooden cog wheels, but it works and makes you feel rather nostalgic for a time when life was simpler.

 The mill is also enjoying a bit of fame as the place where they filmed the scene in “Outlander” where Jamie hid in the water.
 I’m not an “Outlander” fan, but some female friends tell me it was a good episode.